Spice Of Life (Biblical Spices)

-Shir HaShirim means, Song of Songs in Hebrew.
-It is the title to that greatly misunderstood book in the bible that the Greek/Roman culture called the “Song of Solomon.”
-Song of Songs is an allegory and God’s words in this book can never be understood if read/translated “literally.”
+Shir haShirim means Song of Songs in Hebrew.
+1)Hebrew: shir means song; if you add “im” -pronounced y’im – to any word it becomes plural.
+The “ha” is “of” or even “of the” bringing together: Song of the Songs.
+It is the title to that much-misunderstood book in the bible that the Greek/Roman culture called the “Song of Solomon.”
+Song of Songs is an allegory, and God’s words in this book can never be understood if read/translated “literally.”
+It is truly among the greatest song of all the songs of creation.
 Let me give you a few powerful instances:

-A Jewish theologian by the name of, Harav David Feinstein, wrote that the Second Temple had been destroyed because of “causeless hatred, of which evil speech, gossip and slander is a form.
-The temple will not be rebuilt, nor redemption achieved while this sin is still rampant among us.”
+A Jewish theologian by the name of Harav David Feinstein, wrote that the Second Temple was destroyed because of “causeless hatred, of which evil speech, gossip, and slander is a form.
+The Temple will not be rebuilt, nor redemption achieved while this sin is still rampant among us.”

-Numerous rabbis have come to teach, that the “mountains of spices” in the Song of Songs refers to, or is a symbolism of our intercession or plea (in the judicial sense of the word) asking God to remove the obstacles to our redemption and build the Temple where we wish to attain the place of eternal atonement for (or from) our sins so that we will not coddle them any longer.
+Numerous rabbis have come to teach, that the “mountains of spices” in the Song of Songs refers to, or is a symbolism of our intercession.
+Much like a plea (in the judicial sense of the word), we are asking God to remove the obstacles to our redemption and build the Temple to attain the place of eternal atonement for (or from) our sins.
+We cannot-will-not coddle sin any longer.
 This is a cry for Messiah – Jesus the Christ, the Son of the living God!

-Now herein is the strategic offering of prayer as an incense and intercession with a pointed purpose: To say with the prophets, “Our fathers have sinned; we have sinned.
+Now herein is the strategic offering of prayer as incense and intercession with a pointed purpose: To say with the prophets, “Our fathers have sinned; we have sinned.
 Forgive our sins because of Your infinite mercy and not by any acts that we have committed!”
+We then rely upon our new covenant through the death and resurrection of Jesus Christ.